 |Clean and quiet operation||Slow recharge time|

 There are many benefits that come with owning a solar generator for home use in comparison to fossil fuel options:

 1. Free energy from the sun

 When you get power from a solar generator, you’re harnessing the sun’s energy for free instead of using costly fossil fuels.
 You can continue to get free energy from the sun throughout the lifespan of the solar panels you’re using.

 2. Low maintenance costs

-Unlike fossil fuel generators, solar generators have no moving parts and don’t use a liquid fuel, which significantly lowers the likelihood you’ll need to pay for repairs on your generator.
+Unlike fossil fuel generators, solar generators have no moving parts and don’t use liquid fuel, which significantly lowers the likelihood you’ll need to pay for repairs on your generator.

 3. Clean and quiet operation

 Aside from potential monetary benefits, choosing a solar generating system over a fossil fuel system has environmental upsides.
-Importantly, fossil fuel generators lead to air pollution and added carbon dioxide in the atmosphere, which contributes to global climate change.
+Importantly, using fossil fuel generators leads to air pollution and added carbon dioxide in the atmosphere, which contributes to global climate change.
 Additionally, gas generators are often loud when they’re running – with no moving parts, solar generators don’t make any noise when you’re using them.